 Uganda is a country located in East Africa.
 It is a predominantly rural country (84% of the population live in rural areas) with one of the highest poverty levels in the world.
 The average net salary is $176 per month.
 Nevertheless, the country is now demonstrating steady economic growth and a functioning market-based economy.
 The leading economic advantages of the country are agriculture and one of the largest oil reserves in the region.
 Uganda’s GDP in 2015/2016 was $23.1 billion with the service sector, industry, agriculture, and fishing being the key contributors.

 As it is a rural country large cities are not numerous.
-Kampala, the capital of Uganda, is the only large city with the population over 1.3 million people.
-Other significant cities include Gulu, Lira, Mbarara and Jinia, but the population in these cities does not even reach 200,000 dwellers.
+Kampala, the capital of Uganda, is the only large city with a population of over 1.5 million people.
+Other significant cities include Gulu, Lira, Mbarara, and Jinia, but the population in these cities does not even reach 200,000 dwellers.